Massive fields affected by echoes: New physics vs. astrophysical environment: Schwarzschild black hole with the Gaussian bump in the effective potential

 For sufficiently small bumps near the event horizon, the time-domain profile during the ringdown phase does not differ significantly from that of the spacetime without a bump.
 This result aligns with \cite{Konoplya:2022pbc,Konoplya:2023hqb}, where it was demonstrated that the fundamental mode typically changes only slightly when the potential is slightly deformed near the horizon, with stronger deviations seen in the first few overtones.
 These overtones decay quickly, and for massive fields, their contribution to the time-domain profile is suppressed because (a) the fundamental mode decays more slowly and (b) the tails of massive fields begin to dominate earlier, leaving a relatively short period for the ringing phase.

 When comparing the echoes for massive and massless fields (see Fig.~\ref{fig:massivemassless}), we observe that the massless field, being long ranged, scatters the energy faster and, therefore the amplitude of echoes are many orders smaller.
 Even for an unrealistically, for astrophysical environment, large bump ($A=1/12$) we see that, although the amplitude of the first echo is of the same order of magnitude as the intermediate time tail, each next echo's amplitude becomes by orders smaller than the echo for the massive field.
+The amplitudes of the sequence of echoes decrease exponentially.
+Eventually, after the signal has relaxed, we observe an exponential decay governed by the quasinormal modes of the full potential characterized by two peaks.

+In contrast, a massive field decays according to a power-law tail.
+At intermediate times, the power-law tail interacts with the echoes generated by the bump, resulting in oscillations in the signal's amplitude.
+The period of these oscillations increases over time as the signal relaxes, eventually giving way to the universal asymptotic power-law tail decay for massive fields (see Fig.~\ref{fig:massivetails}), given by Eq.~(\ref{asymptotictail}).

+Thus, perturbations of massive fields decay according to a power law at late times.
+As a result, the late-time amplitude of a massive field remains significantly higher (by several orders of magnitude) compared to that of a massless field.
+Even in the case of an unrealistically large bump, which enhances the amplitude of echoes, the exponential decay of massless fields continues into later times and ultimately results in a smaller amplitude compared to the late-time behavior of the massive field.
+This reflects the persistent power-law decay of the latter.